Triangular number: Applications

+The triangular number T_{n} solves the handshake problem of counting the number of handshakes if each person in a room with n + 1 people shakes hands once with each person.
+In other words, the solution to the handshake problem of n people is T_{n−1}.

-A fully connected network of n computing devices requires the presence of T_{n − 1} cables or other connections; this is equivalent to the handshake problem mentioned above.
+Equivalently, a fully connected network of n computing devices requires the presence of T_{n − 1} cables or other connections.

+A triangular number $T_{n}$ is equivalent to the number of principal rotations in dimension $n+1$.
+For example, in five dimensions the number of principal rotations is 10 which is $T_{4}$.

 In a tournament format that uses a round-robin group stage, the number of matches that need to be played between n teams is equal to the triangular number T_{n − 1}.
 For example, a group stage with 4 teams requires 6 matches, and a group stage with 8 teams requires 28 matches.
 This is also equivalent to the handshake problem and fully connected network problems.

 One way of calculating the depreciation of an asset is the sum-of-years' digits method, which involves finding T_{n}, where n is the length in years of the asset's useful life.
 Each year, the item loses (b − s) × n − y/T_{n}, where b is the item's beginning value (in units of currency), s is its final salvage value, n is the total number of years the item is usable, and y the current year in the depreciation schedule.
 Under this method, an item with a usable life of n = 4 years would lose 4/10 of its "losable" value in the first year, 3/10 in the second, 2/10 in the third, and 1/10 in the fourth, accumulating a total depreciation of 10/10 (the whole) of the losable value.

 Board game designers Geoffrey Engelstein and Isaac Shalev describe triangular numbers as having achieved "nearly the status of a mantra or koan among game designers", describing them as "deeply intuitive" and "featured in an enormous number of games, [proving] incredibly versatile at providing escalating rewards for larger sets without overly incentivizing specialization to the exclusion of all other strategies".